Cartan Actions of Higher Rank Abelian Groups and their Classification: Summary and structure of the paper

-Section \ref{sec:closing} contains several of the crucial new tools we develop and use in Parts I-III.
-The core of the arguments throughout the paper is isometric-like behavior along coarse Lyapunov foliations and moving by their associated hyperplanes.
-This adapts arguments from \cite{KaSp04} which produced a metric on coarse Lyapunov distributions such that the derivative along these distributions is given by a functional independent of $x$.
-This feature characterizes algebraic systems, and such a metric is reproduced and used in Part II.
-When the action is not homogeneous, one does not expect such a metric, since the derivative cocycle may not be cohomologous to a constant.
+Section \ref{sec:closing} contains several of the crucial new tools we develop and use in Parts III-V. The core of the arguments throughout the paper is isometric-like behavior along coarse Lyapunov foliations and moving by their associated hyperplanes.
+This adapts arguments from \cite{KaSp04} which produced a family of metrics on the coarse Lyapunov distributions such that the derivative along each such distribution is given by a functional independent of $x$.
+This is a feature of algebraic systems (indeed, our arguments show that it is a characterizing feature!).
+Following \cite{KaSp04}, such a metric is constructed in Section \ref{subsec:metrics-prelim} and used extensively in Part IV.
+When the action has rank one factors, one does not expect such a metric, since the derivative cocycle may not be cohomologous to a constant.
 However, the Lyapunov hyperplanes still have a weaker property: uniformly bounded derivatives along hyperplanes.
-This is proved in Lemma \ref{lem:uniformly bounded derivative}, and serves as an essential tool in Parts I and III.
+This is proved in Lemma \ref{lem:uniformly bounded derivative}, and serves as an essential tool in Parts III and V.

-The other main result of Section \ref{sec:closing} are adaptations of classical theorems in Anosov flows to Anosov $\R^k$-actions.
-This includes the Anosov closing lemma (Theorem \ref{thm:anosov-closing}), which appeared in \cite{KS1} without proof and in a more specialized setting in \cite[Lemma 4.5 and Theorem 4.8]{MR808219}.
-We also prove a spectral decomposition (Theorem \ref{thm:spectral}).
-Unlike its counterpart in Anosov flows, the proof that $\R^k$-periodic orbits are dense (Theorem \ref{thm:dense-periodic}) requires significant effort, even with the closing lemma, and is the main result of this section.

-The last tool we develop the {\em geometric commutator}, which is essential in understanding the way in which the coarse Lyapunov foliations interact.
+The last tool we develop is the {\em geometric commutator}, which is essential in understanding the way in which the coarse Lyapunov foliations interact.
 When the coarse Lyapunov distributions are smooth, one can take Lie brackets to answer such questions.
 In our case, and most dynamical cases, the vector fields corresponding to dynamical foliations are only H\"older continuous.
 This motivates another approach.
 We replace the Lie bracket with a coarser geometric version of the commutator of two foliations as $W ^{\alpha}$ and $W ^{\beta}$ as follows: create a path by following the $\alpha$ and $\beta$ coarse Lyapunov spaces to create a ``rectangle.''
 We produce a canonical way to close this path up using legs from other coarse Lyapunov spaces.
 Those combined paths define the {\em geometric commutator}.
 We will often call the individual segments in a coarse Lyapunov space {\em legs} of the geometric commutator.